Doris Lessing

 Biography

-Doris May Lessing was a British novelist.
-She was born to British parents in Persia, where she lived until 1925.
-Her family then moved to Southern Rhodesia, where she remained until moving in 1949 to London, England.
+Doris May Lessing was a British novelist – sometimes identified as Rhodesian early in her career – and winner of the Nobel Prize in Literature in 2007.
+Lessing was born to British parents in Qajar Iran, where she lived until she was 6 in 1925.
+Her family then moved to Southern Rhodesia, where she remained until moving to London, England, in 1949.
 Her novels include The Grass Is Singing (1950), the sequence of five novels collectively called Children of Violence (1952–1969), The Golden Notebook (1962), The Good Terrorist (1985), and five novels collectively known as Canopus in Argos: Archives (1979–1983).

 Read more on Wikipedia →